 One of the crew quickly tells everyone to crowd around, there are three shark pups about 12 meters down on the coral wall.
 The talented staff swims down with ease, without the need for a sea scooter.
-I try, though unfortunately can’t swim deep enough, I do manage to get a small view and to just make out the shapes.
+I try, but unfortunately can’t swim deep enough, I do manage to get a small view and just make out the shapes.

 The End Of An Amazing Morning

 Back at the beach we hand back the gear and say our goodbyes.
 It is no doubt that this is the best way to experience the underwater life of Rarotonga.
 Being able to sea scooter down and swim with the turtles was amazing and truly a bucket list item.
 This also meant you were not spending much energy swimming down, allowing you longer with the turtles.